 Living with your collections all the time is one way to truly create a backdrop for memories.

-After living with this white quartz from Viatera (Minuet) and noticing how much abuse it could manage, I was sold.
+After living with this white quartz from Viatera (Minuet) and noticing how much abuse it could handle, I was sold.

 In our current kitchen, I commissioned my husband to make a custom plaster range hood for a more Old World and traditional look.